 Plot: Miguel and Tulio are two con men who swindle a guy on the street out of his map to the legendary El Dorado: the city of gold.
 However, they end up getting trapped on a ship before they can head off on their adventure.

 Breakdown: Hmph, I really wanted to enjoy this more than I did.
 Don’t get me wrong, it’s by no means a bad movie.
-I may suck at numbered ratings, but that’s not a typo.
 It’s just that I had hoped that this was one of those lesser known gems I could discover.
 Alas, no. Just above average.
 Dammit Dreamworks, you got my hopes up with Prince of Egypt!

 To start off on a good note, the movie does have quite a few funny moments.
 Miguel and Tulio work well off of each other as best friends, even if they do have the typical dynamic of responsible one and goof off.